rjashby/Portfolio/README.md

 #### By _**Ryan Ashby**_

-#### _A simple HTML style, which serves as a brief an introduction to myself, my work, and my interest_
+#### _A simple HTML style, which serves as a brief introduction to myself, my work, and my interests.s_

 ### _Link to the Published Site_